 Dentistry Licensure Examination

-The State of Iowa accepts clinical examination results from the Central Regional Dental Testing Service.
+The State of Iowa accepts clinical examination results from all Regional Dental Testing Services.
 Examinations are administered at several testing sites located at dental schools in the United States.
 A separate license application is then filed with the individual state board of dentistry.

 For licensure, all states also require the National Boards, conducted by the American Dental Association.
 Many states, including Iowa, also require a jurisprudence examination.

 All dental students are members of the American Student Dental Association through its local chapter.
-The American Dental Education Association, the American Association of Dental Research (Student Research Group), the American Association of Women Dentists, the American Academy of Pediatric Dentistry Student Chapter, the American Society for Geriatric Dentistry, the Student National Dental Association, and the Hispanic Dental Association also have local chapters.
+The American Dental Education Association, the American Association of Dental Research (Student Research Group), the American Association of Women Dentists, the American Academy of Pediatric Dentistry Student Chapter, the American Association of Public Health Dentistry Student Chapter, the Student National Dental Association, the Hispanic Dental Association, and the Tau Sigma Military Student Organization also have local chapters.

 Students who rank in the upper 12 percent of their senior class are eligible for election to Omicron Kappa Upsilon, a national scholastic honorary dental society.

 The national dental professional fraternity, Delta Sigma Delta, has a chapter at Iowa.
 The fraternity provides academic and social activities for students and their spouses.